About Eckhardt Optics

 Today, Steve is a world class lens designer with a PhD in Optics from the University of Arizona and thirty years of experience in optical engineering.
 His experience includes designing single element lenses to multi-element zoom lenses in wavelengths from the deep UV to the thermal IR.
 He has created test instruments for retroreflectivity, polarization, high illuminance weathering (life testing), and robotic assembly, as well as illumination systems for projectors and stage lighting (you can view the patents for several of these here).
 When Steve’s not reading or spending time with his grandkids he acts as president of Eckhardt Optics, chief lens designer, and walking dictionary of all things optical.

 Matt began a career in optics after earning a bachelor’s degree in physics from the University of Minnesota-Morris and working for a forensic microscope company doing opto-mechanical assembly.
 During this time, he was given the opportunity to design several new, high end, custom microscopes and imaging systems.
 In his own words, “I was hooked!”
 A few years later he was hired as Eckhardt Optics’ second Optical Engineer.

-Today, Matt has eight years of experience in optical design and manufacturing as well as forensic microscopy, fluorescence, multi-spectral imaging, and vision systems.
+Today, Matt has nine years of experience in optical design and manufacturing as well as forensic microscopy, fluorescence, multi-spectral imaging, and vision systems.
 Matt also has knowledge of optical-mechanical design, software integration and development, and optical testing techniques.
 But these skills are only part of what make Matt so valuable to us at Eckhardt Optics; as a company we love a challenge, and Matt’s love for solving problems and making things work fits perfectly with that value.
 When Matt’s not nerding out over diffraction limited lenses, you can find him at the beach with his kids.

 Andrew is a creator and communicator at heart.
 After graduating with a degree in technical theater design, he spent time honing his customer relationship and marketing skills in Atlanta’s small business scene.
 Later, motivated by a strong desire to create, he returned to Minnesota to help grow Eckhardt Optics’ customer base and develop his design abilities.